mariabarrosoh/poem-parser-bot/readme.md

 This project enables you to extract structured poem information—such as the title and poem text in Markdown format—from images.
 You can interact with it in three main ways:

-- ✅ Through a Telegram bot named PoemParserBot, which lets you upload, edit, and delete poems directly via chat commands.
+- ✅ Through a Telegram bot, which lets you upload, edit, and delete poems directly via chat commands.

 - 🌐 Via a REST API that allows uploading poem data to the database or deleting existing poems.